OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-05-Good-Hygiene-For-Apps.md

 ### How should the instructor prepare?
 Review the recommended reading.

 Take stock of any social networks that your own office is active in that aren't on this list and find the privacy settings and connected apps for that network.
-Consider [filing an issue](https://github.com/OpenNewsLabs/newsroom-security-curricula/issues) or pull request if those instructions should be part of this lesson plan.
+Consider [filing an issue](https://github.com/OpenNewsLabs/newsroom-security-curricula/issues) or pull request if those instructions should be part of this lesson plan.<br />

 ## Lesson Plan